 featured art by Anna Lee Hafer

-Print (softcover) $22.95
+Print (softcover): $22.95

-us with details about your order or call us at 207-837-5760.
+We are pleased to take orders from retailers.
+Email us with details about your order or call us at 207-837-5760.

 On a rainy-day excursion, poet Marjorie Maddox and her daughter and artist Anna Lee Hafer visit the American Visionary Art Museum in Baltimore, Maryland, where, as never before, they realize how their passions for art and poetry intersect.
 With this exhibit and Hafer’s own surreal paintings as inspiring backdrop, they exchange their responses to joy and trauma more deeply—artist to artist, mother to daughter.
 These connections between poet and visual artist constitute the core of this ekphrastic collection.
 In addition, Maddox includes nine poems based on work she saw that day by Antar Mikosz, Greg Mort, Margaret Munz-Losch, Ingo Swann, and Christian Twamley, as well as several later collaborations with Karen Elias.